react-bootcamp/react-103/instructions/0-redux.md

 yarn add redux
 ```

-then you can create a `tryoutredux.js` file, add the previous example and run it using
+then you can create a `tryoutredux.js` file at the root of the project, add the previous example and run it using

 ```
 node tryoutredux.js
 ```

+# What's next

+Now you're ready to use `react-redux`.
+Go to the [next step](./1-react-redux.md) to learn how to do that.